Minosity-VR/cruncho-assignment/README.md

 SPA which will show a list of 10 nearby restaurants and the distance in kilometers from your current location.

 # DISCLAIMER
-In production, using docker to deploy a frontend made entirely of static files is overkilled, you may want to use a simple CDN instead.\
+In production, using docker to deploy on a VM a frontend made entirely of static files is overkilled, you may want to use a simple CDN instead (and a CI to build and update the files after an update).\
 For demo, you can deploy this docker-compose on a VM (it's more fun than a CDN).\
 For development, work locally :)